Tour Ireland, north and south and visit Inis Mór, the Gaelic-speaking Aran Islands hidden away off the west coast.

 Day 2: Ballintoy to Derry

-What a way to start the day, follow in the footsteps of Giants on the eighth natural wonder of the world, The Giant's Causeway!
+What a way to start the day!
+We follow in the footsteps of Giants on the eighth natural wonder of the world and UNESCO World Heritage Site, The Giant's Causeway.
 With its thousands of hexagonal columns you can make up your mind what caused it; a giant or geology?
-We travel further along the beautiful coast to Derry, our home for the night.
-This medieval city will test your emotions as you are brought face to face with its troubled history both past and present.
-(B)
+After hearing tales about the giant Finn MacCool, we travel further along the beautiful coast to Derry, our home for the night.
+This medieval city will test your emotions as you are brought face to face with its troubled history, both past and present on an optional award-winning walking tour led by a local guide.

 Day 3: Derry to Galway

-Travel back in time!
-We spend a whole day on Inis Mór, the largest of the Aran Islands.
-The locals are fluent Irish (Gaelic) speakers and you’re free to explore the island and get chatting to them over a pint.
-3,000 miles of stone walls await as you walk, hire a horse and cart or rent a bike to explore the island.
-You can’t miss the awe-inspiring Dun Aonghasa, a 3,000 year old Iron Age ring fort perched on the edge of a 300 foot high cliff.
-After a tremendous day it’s time to head back to the main land for a pint of Guinness or two in one of Galway’s many buzzing pubs.
-(B)
+Travel back in time as we cross the Atlantic to Inis Mór, the largest of the Aran Islands.
+With its 3,000 miles of stone walls, Inis Mór is like nothing you have ever seen.
+Explore the island on foot, hire a horse and cart or rent a bike.
+Whatever you do, don’t miss the awe-inspiring Dun Aonghasa, a 3,000-year-old Iron Age ring fort perched on the edge of a 300-foot high cliff.
+The locals are fluent Irish Gaelic speakers and super friendly, so get chatting to them over a pint to get an insight to the Irish island life.
+After a tremendous day exploring the remote island, it’s time to head back to the mainland for a pint of Guinness or two in one of Galway’s many buzzing pubs.

 Day 5: Galway to Ennis